crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 * Did your results deviate from what you would expect from previous work or what you learned in the class?
 * If your results deviated, why might that be?

+#### Technical Challenges

+* Did your project require a substantial technical component?
+Did it require substantial software engineering?
+Did you need to learn a new language or API?
+* If project required a substantial technical component, describe the largest technical challenge you faced.
+* How did you overcome this challenge?
+What new tools or skills were required?
+Feel free to nerd out a bit, to help us understand the amount of work that was required.
+* Do you have any screen shots or flow diagrams to illustrate the technical component you described?
+If so, include a link to a PNG file of the graph here.

 #### Other info (optional)
 * Is there anything else you'd like to say about your project?